-Notwithstanding the above, any student subject to the three-stage academic disciplinary process (section B.6) will be considered for advancement at the Tutors' Committee and an appropriate recommendation made to the College's Executive Council for decision.
+Notwithstanding the above, any student subject to the College's academic disciplinary process (section B.6) will not receive an award until his or her case for advancement is considered at the Tutors' Committee and an appropriate recommendation made to the College's Executive Council for decision.

 Awards are subject to renewal each year.
-Scholars and Exhibitioners who appear to be seriously underachieving are warned that their award may be in jeopardy, and that they may be demoted to the status of Exhibitioner or Commoner as appropriate.
+Scholars and Exhibitioners who appear to be seriously underachieving may be demoted.
 Such action is usually taken as part of the normal procedures for monitoring students' performance and enforcing academic discipline (see B.6 below).
 Demotions may take place at any time in the year.
 Students subject to decanal discipline may also be demoted.
 In such cases, the Dean will make a recommendation to the College's Executive Council for decision.

-B.5.8 Grants Financed from the Annual Fund
+B.5.9 Grants Financed from the Annual Fund and other College funds